BigDataInMedicine/COVISION-PWA/README.md

 ## 🧪 Demo Instructions

 The app includes a demo mode that lets you explore the user-facing functionality without being enrolled as an actual study participant.
 This section explains how to access it and how the available functions relate to real-world app usage.
+For screenshots and description of the demo visit the wiki page.

 > **Note:** The demo mode is currently only available in English.